Bima42/docstral/server/WORK_CONTEXT.md

     "function": {
         "name": "search_documentation",
         "description": (
-            "Search Mistral AI's official documentation for information about " "API usage, models, features, parameters, and code examples. " "Use this when the user asks questions about Mistral AI's services or technical implementation details."
+            "Search Mistral AI's official documentation for ANY question about Mistral AI, including: " "API usage, models, features, parameters, pricing, rate limits, authentication, deployment, " "code examples, migration guides, and troubleshooting. " "\n\n"
+            "**When to use:** Call this for EVERY user question related to Mistral AI or its services. " "Do not answer from memory without checking the docs first. " "\n\n"
+            "**Returns:** Relevant excerpts with document titles and URLs.
+You must cite these sources in your response."
         ),
         "parameters": {
             "type": "object",